Pigmentation Treatment in Singapore

 a.
 Sun Protection

-This is not entirely a treatment, but rather a prevention for pigmentation issues to further occur.
+This is not entirely a treatment, but a preventive measure to address pigmentation issues.
 Prevention is better than cure, as they say.
 It is recommended that you should apply an SPF 30 broad-spectrum sunscreen 20 minutes prior to sun exposure, making sure to reapply throughout the day.

 b.
 Home Remedies

 There are several home remedies that have been known to be effective in treating hyperpigmentation.
-While these kitchen solutions are cheap and convenient, improvements in lightening the dark spots are not as dramatic and as significant as with professional treatments.
+While these kitchen solutions are cheap and convenient, improvements in lightening the dark spots are not as dramatic and as significant compared to professional treatments.

 c.
 Topical Creams